ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/06--architectural-design-patterns/06-2-2--microservices--lanarky--dotenv--uvicorn--openai/README.md

 ## Microservices

-The *Microservice Architecture* pattern, or *Microservices*, is used to build an application as a set of loosely coupled, collaborating services.
+In the *Microservice Architecture* pattern, or *Microservices*, an application is considered as a set of collaborating and independent services, each responsible for a specific business function.
 These services are loosely coupled, independently deployable, and communicate via well-defined APIs.
 We usually run those services packed as containers with our application server, dependencies and runtime libraries, compiled code, configurations, etc.